Chocobo's Dungeon 2

-Chocobo's Dungeon 2 (Note: Known in Japan as Chocobo no Fushigina Dungeon 2 (チョコボの不思議なダンジョン2, Chokobo no Fushigina Danjon 2).) is a 1998 role-playing video game by Square for the PlayStation.
+Chocobo's Dungeon 2 (Note: Known in Japan as Chocobo no Fushigina Dungeon 2 (チョコボの不思議なダンジョン2, Chokobo no Fushigina Danjon 2).) is a 1998 role-playing video game developed and published by Square for the PlayStation.
 It is the sequel to 1997's Chocobo's Mysterious Dungeon.

 Gameplay

 The player plays as Chocobo, navigating randomly-generated levels of mysterious dungeons to progress the story.
 The path to get through the maze is different every time a player goes through the same dungeon, but the same set of monsters will be encountered.
 Chocobo may have a partner character assisting him throughout the dungeon, which typically resolves in a boss fight.
 There are several partner characters, most of which will be recognizable to Final Fantasy veterans, including Cid; a young white mage girl, Shiroma; and Mog, a moogle.
 Though the game is an isometric 2D adventure, there are occasionally 3D cutscenes.

 In the start of the game, Chocobo is only able to carry a few items in his inventory.
 When he dies in a dungeon, all items in the inventory are lost.
 While progressing through the game, the player can leave extra items in storage space rented in the town.
 Items in storage will not be lost if Chocobo dies.
 Deeper dungeons become more difficult and more powerful items are obtainable.

 Combat is conducted in a turn-based manner, with player and enemy alternating their actions.
 Chocobo and his partner can attack in any of eight different directions.
 Aside from attacking, characters may also use items, spells, or character-specific abilities.
-These actions may be augmented by feathers, which provides special abilities such as kicking items through wall, unlocking area of effect spells, and substituting the partner with powerful summon characters.
+These actions may be augmented by feathers, which provide special abilities such as kicking items through walls, unlocking area of effect spells, and substituting the partner with powerful summon characters.

-Chocobo can also equip various claws as weapons and saddles as armors.
-Claws and saddles may be combined in stoves to improve its statistics and with the correct combination, produce powerful effects such as the ability to attack in multiple directions or resistance to multiple status effects.
+Chocobo can also equip various claws as weapons and saddles as armor.
+Claws and saddles may be combined in stoves to improve their statistics and with the correct combination, produce powerful effects such as the ability to attack in multiple directions or resistance to multiple status effects.
 Chocobo and his partner can also temporarily assume the forms of some of the creatures from the game through the use of morph tonic or traps, gaining unique abilities such as flying over traps or turning enemies into toads.

 After watching the credits when the game ends, the player is offered a new mode where they can revisit any dungeon using one of Chocobo's partners.
 This additional playthrough also contains a secret dungeon that has 30 levels.